bytecodealliance/component-docs/component-model/src/design/component-model-concepts.md

 A [_world_](./worlds.md) is a collection of interfaces and types that expresses what features a component offers and what features it depends on.
-For example, wasi-cli includes the [`stdio` world][wasi-cli-stdio], which collects together three separate interfaces that represent the `stdin`, `stdout`, and `stderr` streams.
+For example, wasi-cli includes the [`command` world][wasi-cli-command], which depends on interfaces that represent the `stdin`, `stdout`, and `stderr` streams, among other things.
-Any component implementing the `stdio` world must implement those three interfaces.
+A component implementing the `command` world must be invoked in an environment that implements those interfaces.

 ### Packages

  A [_package_](./packages.md) is a set of WIT files containing a related set of interfaces and worlds.
- For example, the wasi-cli package includes the `stdio` world and the `environment` world, among others, with each defined in its own WIT file.
+ For example, the [wasi-http](https://github.com/WebAssembly/wasi-http/blob/main/wit/proxy.wit) package includes an `imports` world encapsulating the interfaces that an HTTP proxy depends on, and a `proxy` world that depends on `imports`.

 ### Platforms

 In the context of WebAssembly, a _host_ refers to a WebAssembly runtime capable of executing WebAssembly binaries.
+The runtime can be inside a browser or can stand alone.
 A _guest_ refers to the WebAssembly binary that is executed by the host.
 (These terms borrow from their analogs in [virtualization](https://en.wikipedia.org/wiki/Virtualization), where a guest is a software-based virtual machine that runs on physical hardware,